openssl/openssl/README.md

 In another terminal window, you can run a TLS client requesting one of the supported ciphersuites (`<KEX>` = one of the quantum-safe or hybrid key exchange algorithms listed in the [Supported Algorithms section above](#key-exchange):

 	apps/openssl s_client -groups <KEX> -CAfile <SIG>_CA.crt

-#### Performance testing

-In order to do TLS-level end-to-end performance testing, one can run "empty" TLS handshakes via the standard `openssl s_time` command.
-In order to suitably trigger this with an OQS KEM/SIG pair of choice, one can follow all steps outlined above to obtain an OQS-signed server certificate.
-As the `openssl s_time` command does not permit selection of suitable groups --which are used to encode the OQS-KEM--, you have to exchange the two last commands in the description above as follows to facilitate timed OQS-TLS handshake performance testing (exchanging SERVER and KEX variables as per the instructions above):

-	apps/openssl s_server -cert <SERVER>.crt -key <SERVER>.key -www -tls1_3 -groups <KEX>

-and

-	apps/openssl s_time

-##### Performance testing simplified

-If you don't want to build all components but just want to do comparative QSC as well as "classic crypto" TLS handshake performance testing a [docker-based performance test environment is available in the `oqs-demos` subproject](https://github.com/open-quantum-safe/oqs-demos/tree/master/curl#performance-testing).

 #### CMS demo

-OpenSSL has facilities to perform signing operations pursuant [RFC 5652](https://datatracker.ietf.org/doc/rfc5652).
-This can now be used to demonstrate data or code signing utilizing quantum-safe algorithms.
+OpenSSL has facilities to perform signing operations pursuant to [RFC 5652](https://datatracker.ietf.org/doc/rfc5652).
+Our fork can be used to perform such operations with QSC algorithms.

-Building on the artifacts created in the TLS setup above (CA and server certificate creation using a specific (QS) SIG algorithm), the following command can be used to generate a (QS-)signed file from some inputfile:
+Building on the artifacts created in the TLS setup above (CA and server certificate creation using a specific (QS) SIG algorithm), the following command can be used to generate a (QS-)signed file from some input file:

 	apps/openssl cms -in inputfile -sign -signer <SIG>_srv.crt -inkey <SIG>_srv.key -nodetach -outform pem -binary -out signedfile.cms